multitudinous/ve-suite/VE_Installer/installer/VELauncher_Readme.txt

 The VE-Suite Launcher runs on Windows as a standalone executable.
 It runs on Unix machines with Python 2.3 and the last public releases of VE-Suite and wxPython.
-Mac compatibility and cluster functionality are slated for future versions.
+Mac compatibility and Windows cluster functionality are slated for future versions.

 ========================================================================
 Launcher Code Documentation

-All of the launcher's classes and functions should have docstring documentation.
+The launcher's classes and functions have docstring documentation.

 ========================================================================
 Reporting Bugs/Suggestions: